 Lesson #8.
 See notes on catching rabbits for sentiments on how hard it is to catch flying chickens.

-Lesson #9.Volkswagen Beetles don’t like to be used as farm trucks although amazingly you can fit sheep, goats, pigs, and even 500lbs of feed into a VW bug (albeit a very unhappy one)
+Lesson #9.Volkswagen Beetles don’t like to be used as farm trucks although amazingly you can fit sheep, goats, pigs, and even 500lbs of feed into a VW bug.

 Lesson #10 Items 1-9 will lead to your neighbors thinking you are even crazier than they previously estimated.

 All kidding aside, the first year on the farm was a huge learning experience.
 In the coming weeks I will go into detail on the various different projects we started and why they did (or didn’t) work and what we learned.